 A1.2.2.3 All committees referred to in § A1.2.2.1 shall cease to exist with the closing of the RA except, if required, the Editorial Committee.
 The Editorial Committee shall be responsible for aligning and perfecting the form of any texts prepared during the meeting and of any amendments made by the RA to texts.

 A1.2.2.4 The RA may also establish, by Resolution, committees or groups that meet to address specific matters, if required.
-The terms of reference should be contained in the establishing Resolution.
+The terms of reference should be contained in the establishing Resolution, taking into account the appropriate distribution of workload between the committees.A1.2.2.5 The chairmen of SGs, RAG and CCV and the chairmen of other groups set up by the preceding RA should make themselves available to participate in the Committee on the Structure and work programme of the Study Groups.

+A1.2.3 Voting

+Should there be a need for a vote by Member States at RA, the vote shall be conducted according to the relevant sections of the Constitution, the Convention and the General Rules of conferences, assemblies and meetings of the Union.

 A1.3 Radiocommunication Study Groups

 A1.3.1 Functions